Kong/docs.konghq.com/app/konnect/reference/declarative-config.md

 To do this, you need [decK v1.12.0 or later](/deck/).

-Use any `--konnect`-prefixed flag, or reference your `konnect-password` and `konnect-email` in decK's configuration file to target `https://cloud.konghq.com` by default.
-If you don't provide a `--konnect` flag or credentials, decK looks for a local {{site.base_gateway}} instance instead.
+Use any `--konnect`-prefixed flag to target `https://cloud.konghq.com` by default.
+If you don't provide a `--konnect` flag, decK looks for a local {{site.base_gateway}} instance instead.

+Run `deck help` to see all available flags, or see the [decK CLI reference](/deck/latest/reference/deck).

 You _cannot_ use decK to publish content to the Dev Portal, manage application registration, or configure custom plugins.